borntofrappe/borntofrappe/playground/Sections/About/README.md

 # About

-An article in the `main` container of the landing page.
+An article in the `<main>` container of the landing page.

 ## SVG

-Include an `<svg>` illustration describing a planet surrounded by satellites.
+Include the illustration describing a planet surrounded by satellites.

-In this folder you find the static version.
+Refer to `world.svg` for the static version.

 ## Animation